ivogeorg/msl-clang-003/README.md

    This function deallocates the given allocation from the given memory pool.

-7. `void mem_inspect_pool(pool_pt pool, pool_segment_pt segments, unsigned *num_segments);`
+7. `void mem_inspect_pool(pool_pt pool, pool_segment_pt *segments, unsigned *num_segments);`

    This function returns a new dynamically allocated array of the pool `segments` (allocations or gaps) in the order in which they are in the pool.
 The number of segments is returned in `num_segments`.
-The caller is responsible for freeing the array.
+The caller is responsible for freeing the array

+   **Note:** Fixed bug in signature: `segments` was a single pointer, and has to be double.
+Fixed and updated in code.

 #### Data Structures